mrezabayat/iamsorush/content/posts/lu_decomposition.md

 ```

 And lastly the API which is exposed to users of this library.
 It contains A, B, and the instances of decomposer and XFinder.
-Users only need to inject A and B in the constructor.
-The decomposer needs only A to be initialized.
+Users only need to inject $A$ and $B$ in the constructor.
+The decomposer needs only $A$ to be initialized.

 ``` c#
 public class Solver